 20. 1 Your Indemnity To Us

-To the fullest extent permitted by law, you agree to indemnify and hold harmless Dept Of Digital and its affiliates and its and their directors, officers, employees and agents from and against all damages, losses, liabilities, costs, claims, demands, fines, penalties, interest, awards and expenses of any kind (including without limitation all our legal' fees and costs) arising out of or related to: (a) your breach of this Agreement; (b) your User Content, your use of our Services or your commerce; (c) any claims by, on behalf of or against a Customer or a third party in connection with this agreement or ; (d) your violation of any law or regulation or the rights or good name of any third party; (e) any claims against us from a third party arising as a result of our relationship with you as a Vendor partner (whether or not in the fulfilment of either party’s obligations under this Agreement); (g) any claim relating to a violation or claimed violation of the third party’s intellectual property rights, where the loss, damages or claim arises from us, using or permitting the use of, or being or having been the registered proprietor of a domain name, a brand name, trademark, logo or other intellectual property which the third party claims violate its own rights, or where it is claimed we have assisted or permitted you to use or to be a registered proprietor of such rights in violation of the third party’s rights; (h) any claims from tax authorities in any country in relation to Your Commerce operations, including without limitation your sales to individual customers (including distance sales) and other operations for which Dept Of Digital may be held jointly and severally liable.
+To the fullest extent permitted by law, you agree to indemnify and hold harmless Dept Of Digital and its affiliates and its and their directors, officers, employees and agents from and against all damages, losses, liabilities, costs, claims, demands, fines, penalties, interest, awards and expenses of any kind (including without limitation all our legal' fees and costs and your legal fees and costs) arising out of or related to: (a) your breach of this Agreement; (b) your User Content, your use of our Services or your commerce; (c) any claims by, on behalf of or against a Customer or a third party in connection with this agreement or ; (d) your violation of any law or regulation or the rights or good name of any third party; (e) any claims against us from a third party arising as a result of our relationship with you as a Vendor partner (whether or not in the fulfilment of either party’s obligations under this Agreement); (g) any claim relating to a violation or claimed violation of the third party’s intellectual property rights, where the loss, damages or claim arises from us, using or permitting the use of, or being or having been the registered proprietor of a domain name, a brand name, trademark, logo or other intellectual property which the third party claims violate its own rights, or where it is claimed we have assisted or permitted you to use or to be a registered proprietor of such rights in violation of the third party’s rights; (h) any claims from tax authorities in any country in relation to Your Commerce operations, including without limitation your sales to individual customers (including distance sales) and other operations for which Dept Of Digital may be held jointly and severally liable.
 Your indemnification obligations under this Section shall apply to the fullest extent permitted by law. (i) any claim relating to a Data Breach (irrespective of how that breach occurred) brought against us either by you, your Customers or third parties.

-21.1 Disclaimers: To the fullest extent permitted by applicable law, Dept Of Digital makes no warranties, either express or implied, about the Services, the Products we provide or the Online Channels we offer, or any other service we provide you with.
+21.1 Disclaimers: To the fullest extent permitted by applicable law, Dept Of Digital makes no warranties, either express or implied, about the Services, the Products or the Support we provide or the Online Channels we offer, or any other service we provide you with.
 The Services are provided “as is” and “as available”.
 Dept Of Digital also disclaims any warranties of merchantability, fitness for a particular purpose and non - infringement.
 No advice or information, whether oral or written, obtained by you from Dept Of Digital, shall create any warranty.
 Dept Of Digital makes no warranty or representation that the Services will: (a) be timely, uninterrupted or error - free; (b) meet your requirements or expectations; or (c) be free from viruses or other harmful components.

 For the avoidance of doubt, because Vendors use our service for a variety of reasons and that each Vendor may have their own processes and ways of doing businesses, we cannot provide any guarantee, warranty or assurance that using our service will meet your specific needs